 Your contact for Post-Adoption Services: Anna Hull, Post-Adoption Coordinator

 Finalization and Re-Finalization

-Carolina Adoption Services can assist families living in NC, SC, or VA with finalization or re-finalization.
+Carolina Adoption Services can assist families living in NC or VA with finalization or re-finalization, regardless of how long ago you adopted.
 Contact Anna Hull if you have any questions about this service.

-Post-Placement: a period of time after the child has been placed with the adoptive parents until the adoption has been finalized in a U.S. court.
-Refers to domestic adoptions or international adoptions where the child came home under a guardianship (ex: Uganda).
+Post-Placement: A period of time after the child has been placed with the adoptive parents until the adoption has been finalized in a U.S. court.
+Refers specifically to domestic adoptions or international adoptions where the child came home under a guardianship (ex: Uganda).
 Often used interchangeably with “post-adoption.”

-Country Report: A report mailed to the country; it is especially important that all country reports be done properly and on time to remain accountable to and compliant with your child’s country of origin.
+Country Report: A report required by your country; it is especially important that all country reports be done properly and on time to remain accountable to and compliant with your child’s country of origin.

-Re-Finalization: when an international adoption has been finalized in a foreign country but the adoptive parents choose to “re-adopt” the child in their local court in the U.S. This can be done to provide a state issued birth certificate, a name change for the child, American citizenship, and insure the inheritance rights of the child.
-Also called “re-adoption” or “domestication.”
+Re-Finalization: When an international adoption has been finalized in a foreign country, but the adoptive parents choose to “re-adopt” the child in their local court in the U.S. This can be done to provide a state issued birth certificate, a name change for the child, and ensure the inheritance rights of the child.
+Also called re-adoption or validation.

 Apply for Post-Adoption Services